test-runner-js/tom/docs/API.md

 <a name="module_test-object-model--Tom.combine"></a>

 #### Tom.combine(tests, [name]) ⇒ <code>Tom</code>
-Combine several TOM instances into a common root
+If more than one TOM instances are supplied, combine them into a common root.

 **Kind**: static method of [<code>Tom</code>](#exp_module_test-object-model--Tom)